Served Sentences

 Kursk Region

-Looking back, Oksana recalls that the living conditions of detention in the pre-trial detention center were not easy.
-The cell was so dirty that she had been cleaning it for days.
-In addition, it was so cold there that she had to wear warm clothes and even sleep in a jacket.
-Later, when Oksana was transferred to Penal Colony No. 6 in the Oryol Region, she faced a different kind of difficulty—bullying and pressure from other prisoners.
+Looking back, Oksana recalls that the living conditions in the detention center were not easy.
+The cell was so dirty that it took her several days to clean it.
+Furthermore, it was so cold that she had to wear warm clothes and even sleep in her jacket.
+Later, when Oksana was transferred to Penal Colony No. 6 in the Oryol Region, she faced a different kind of difficulty — bullying and pressure from other prisoners.
 "I didn't expect this," she admitted.
-"Intellectually, I understood that objectively nothing particularly bad had happened, but I could not hold back my emotions, I cried all the time."
+"In my mind, I understood that objectively nothing particularly bad had happened, but I could not hold back my emotions, I cried all the time."

 Oksana Chausova in front of the penal colony where she served her sentence, August 29, 2025